kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 We're not yet interested in the real-life performance tests.

 To fix the mentioned problems, you can use *virtual* time.
-For that, you need to use a special test dispatcher that runs everything in reality, but at the same time changes the virtual time passed from the start.
+For that, you need to use a special test dispatcher that runs everything immediately in reality, but at the same time changes the virtual time passed from the start.
 When you run coroutines on this dispatcher, the `delay` will return immediately and advance the virtual time.